Ana817/flavus-js/readme.md

 Lot of code in this project is coming from **[discord-js-lavalink-Music-Bot-erela-js](https://github.com/Tomato6966/discord-js-lavalink-Music-Bot-erela-js)** coded by **[Tomato#6966](https://github.com/Tomato6966)**.

 ## TODO
-- [ ] Add more commands
 - [x] Add option to create and save playlists
-- [ ] Disconnect from voice channel when its empty
+- [x] Disconnect from voice channel when its empty
 - [ ] Rework all embeds
 - [ ] Clean up code